What to Book When It's Windy in West Palm Beach

 Example Scenarios

-A couple books an offshore half-day in January and the forecast shows 22 mph northeast wind for their departure morning.
+Couple, offshore half-day booked, January, 22 mph NE wind.
 They call the captain the night before.
 He offers two options: pivot to inshore at the same price, or reschedule to three days later when the front passes.
 They take the inshore option, catch snapper and a snook, and have a good trip on unexpected flat water.
+Cost: $650 to $1,000, same as the offshore booking.

-A family of four visiting for a single weekend doesn’t have time to reschedule.
+Family of 4, single weekend, no reschedule option.
 They ask the captain specifically about wind when booking and request the inshore option as a backup plan in advance.
 Captain confirms the plan: if wind exceeds 20 mph offshore, they go lagoon automatically.
 No morning decision stress.
+The wind hits 24 mph on their trip day.
+They fish the lagoon, catch six fish, and the kids never notice they missed the offshore trip.

-A solo traveler on a drift boat gets the 22 mph forecast and calls the operator.
-The drift boat runs fixed schedules and won’t pivot to inshore.
+Solo traveler, drift boat, 22 mph forecast.
+Calls the operator.
+The drift boat runs fixed schedules and will not pivot to inshore.
 The departure is maintained; the captain confirms conditions are safe but rough.
 The traveler takes preventive medication and goes anyway.
-It’s choppy but manageable.
+It is choppy but manageable.
+He catches two reef fish and comes home with a story about the waves.

 Book This Trip